celo-org/docs/blog/16-02-2023-how-to-build-crowdfunding-platform-on-celo/how-to-build-crowdfunding-platform-on-celo.md

 Once you deploy it, you will get the smart contract address.

-### Creating frontend using vanilla HTML, CSS and JavaScript.
+### Creating frontend using vanilla HTML, CSS and JavaScript

 It's time to get started with the frontend code.